saadkhan321/Project6_ND/design-information.md

 ### (2) the number of new scrambles created, and

 ### (3) the average number of times that the scrambles they created have been solved by other players.
 It will be sorted by decreasing number of scrambles that the player has solved.

-**Response:**
+**Response:** Similar to the scramble statistics, **playerStatistics** class will keep all the necessary records for a particular player starting from his/her first and last name, no. of scrambles created and solved by that player and average no. of times the scrambles created by them are solved by others.

 ### 13. The User Interface (UI) shall be intuitive and responsive.